NoobieMatt/SonarQube/ReadMe.md

 * s2trrowhead
 Import of The row headings table for the training data set

+* subjects1
+Import of The row headings table for the subjects in the training data set

 * s2train
 Table of the training data set and reused with column binding by the row headings in "ActCode" and then selecting columns that contain "activity", "mean" or "std"